wifinigel/docs/docs/database/gravity/index.md

 ## Domain tables (`domainlist`)

 The database stores white-, and blacklists which are directly relevant for Pi-hole's domain blocking behavior.
 The `domainlist` table contains all domains on the white- and blacklists.
-It has a few extra fields to store data related to a given domain such as the `enabled` state, the dates when the domain were added and when it has last been modified, and an optional comment.
+It has a few extra fields to store data related to a given domain such as the `enabled` state, the dates when the domain was added and when it was last modified, and an optional comment.

 The date fields are defined as `INTEGER` fields as they expect numerical timestamps also known as *UNIX time*.
 The `date_added` and `date_modified` fields are initialized with the current timestamp converted to UNIX time.
 The `comment` field is optional and can be empty.